techshedfrome/docker-telegraf-influx-grafana-stack/README.md

 This configuration icludes Grafana dashboards, connected to InfluxDB for:
 * Telegraf - monitoring the host machine
-* Luftdate - monitoring data pushed into the Luftdaten database in InfluxDb from [AirRohr](https://luftdaten.info/en/construction-manual/) pollution sensor devices
+* Luftdaten - monitoring data pushed into the Luftdaten database in InfluxDb from [AirRohr](https://luftdaten.info/en/construction-manual/) pollution sensor devices

 ## Start Docker Stack